 Transparent Data Collection Practises

 When collecting customer data for direct mail campaigns, transparency is key.
 Clearly communicate to customers what data you are collecting, why you are collecting it, and how it will be used.
 Obtain explicit consent whenever possible, and allow customers to easily opt out of data collection and mailing lists if they choose to do so.
+This level of trust is essential, especially when employing high-level personalisation techniques that use sensitive data to create highly relevant mailers.
 By being transparent and respectful of customers' preferences, you can foster a sense of trust and accountability.

 Secure Data Handling & Storage